 Compared to most other modern digital cameras, GoPro cameras are quite slow to power on.
 So if your camera’s off when you want to start shooting, it can be a frustratingly slow process between powering on and starting shooting.
 It’s even more important when shooting with GoPros, because the chances are you’re wanting to use your GoPro in fast-moving action environments.
 They are action cameras, after all.
 And powering off the camera is the best way to save the camera’s precious battery life.
 I’ve missed the shot I want more than once thanks to lag between pressing the power button and the camera actually being ready to shoot.

 While that’s a way to reduce the time between powering on and shooting, there’s an even quicker option on many of the newer GoPro cameras.
 It’s the QuikCapture feature.

-Not all GoPro cameras have QuikCapture.
-These are the ones that do:
+Not all GoPro cameras have this feature.
+These are the GoPro models that have the QuickCapture feature:

 - HERO7 Black